John Howard Society of Durham Region

 • Provide confidential service/support

-• Work with Police Services, Court officials, RCMP, and Parole Board of Canada on behalf of client
+• Work with Police Services, Court officials, RCMP, and Parole Board of Canada on your behalf

 • Obtain all necessary court documents/record of proceedings